dmgleichman/dmgleichman.github.io/README.md

-# dmgleichman.github.io
-Doug Gleichman GitHub Website
+# Doug Gleichman GitHub Website
-Last update 4/12/21

-New update on 4/18/21
+Update 4/18/21

+# About Me

+I am an Engineer with experience in Hardware and Software Design and an expert in Real-Time C programming and Digital Signal Processing.

+I like to make GUI's with Labwindows/CVI.

-# All Markdown
+# Interests

-Ain't it great
+I am interested in the Rust and Julia Languages.